finos/common-domain-model/website/versioned_docs/version-5.13.0/cdm-materials.md

 ### [Implementing CDM: How is it Done, Why is it Beneficial to Financial Markets Infrastructure?](https://resources.finos.org/content/implementing-cdm-how-is-it-done-why-is-it-beneficial-to-financial-markets-infrastructure/?projects-sigs=common-domain-model-cdm)

 The second half of the one-hour CDM presentation at the Open Source in Finance Forum (OSFF) in New York was dedicated to exploring the potential of Common Domain Model (CDM) in market infrastructure.
-A panel of experts, including Jon Nance of Axoni, Dianne Boyle of Symbiont, Sunil Challa of Credit Suisse, and Eleanor Acuna of ISDA, came together to delve into the possibilities of CDM in the real world.
+A panel of experts, including Jon Nance of Axoni, Dianne Boyle of Symbiont, Sunil Challa of Credit Suisse, and Eleonora Acuna of ISDA, came together to delve into the possibilities of CDM in the real world.
 They discussed the practical applications and potential of CDM, offering valuable insights into the future of this exciting technology.

 ### [FINOS on what’s next for CDM and open source trends](https://finadium.com/sfm-interview-finos-on-whats-next-for-cdm-and-open-source-trends/)

-On January 11th, 2023, FINADIUM sat down with Gabriel Columbro, the Executive Director at FINOS and General Manager of the Linux Foundation Europe, to discuss the exciting world of open source trends in financial services.
-During the conversation, Gabriel shared his insights on what to expect in the coming months and years and provided a broad overview of the overarching open source trends in the financial services industry.
+On January 11th, 2023, FINADIUM sat down with Gabriele Columbro, the Executive Director at FINOS and General Manager of the Linux Foundation Europe, to discuss the exciting world of open source trends in financial services.
+During the conversation, Gabriele shared his insights on what to expect in the coming months and years and provided a broad overview of the overarching open source trends in the financial services industry.

 ### [ISDA Digital Reporting](https://resources.finos.org/content/isda-digital-reporting/?projects-sigs=common-domain-model-cdm)